 Step 14: Remove Dirt and Debris on the Top of Your Mower Deck

 Remove dirt and debris from the top of your Cub Cadet mower deck.
-Debris can get collect causing restriction in the movement of the tensioner bracket or hinder the movement of your belt along the pulleys.
-If you mower uses belt covers, remove them to clean around your pulleys.
+Debris can get collect causing restriction in the movement of the tensioner bracket or hindering the movement of your belt along the pulleys.
+If your mower uses belt covers, remove them to clean around your pulleys.

-Collection of dry materials on your deck can pose a fire danger.
-Heat from the friction of a deck belt can buildup causing a potential fire hazard when combined with dry debris.
+The collection of dry materials on your deck can pose a fire danger.
+The heat from the friction of a deck belt can build up causing a potential fire hazard when combined with dry debris.